-A person should walk so that they are looking ahead at all times as this helps increase the speed a person can walk as well as lengthen their stride.
+A person should walk so that they are looking ahead at all times as this helps increase the speed they can walk as well as lengthen their stride.
 While walking, a person should also focus on tightening their abdominal muscles and glutes.
 People can do this during the entire walk or for short intervals.

-This technique can help a person build strength and keep them injury free so that they can continue their walking program.
+This technique can help a person build strength and keep them injury-free so that they can continue their walking program.

 Some exercises to try include:

 Short exercise intervals can help increase a person’s heart rate and build muscle.
 They can also help make the walking routine more interesting.

 Power walking in intervals can be an effective way for a person to increase the number of calories they burn while walking.